GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/README.md

 make develenv-up
 ```

-Also a `make help` utility is available for the developer.
+Also a `make help` utility is available to the developer.

 ## Docker architecture
-For the reference there is a generic view
+For the reference there is a generic view of the architecture:

 ![Usage_schema](./doc/images/docker-architecture.png)

-## Pre-processing environmnet
+## Pre-processing environmnent
 ```sh
 # Enter the pre-processing environment
 make preprocess-sh